JetBrains/guide/sites/dotnet-guide/tutorials/blazor-essentials/routing/index.md

 ## Configure Blazor Routing

-Use the Router component in `App.razor` to configure app-wide routes.
+Use the `Router` component in `App.razor` to configure app-wide routes.
 At app startup, the runtime looks in the Router component’s assembly for route information for those components in the app that have a `RouteAttribute` (pages).
 The `RouteView` receives the `RouteData` plus any route parameters from the `Router`.
-It Renders the specified component with its layout, including any further nested layouts.
+It renders the specified component with its layout, including any further nested layouts.
 The following `Router` component is included in Blazor WebAssembly and Blazor Server project templates.

 ```cs
 <Router AppAssembly="@typeof(Program).Assembly" PreferExactMatches="@true">